-I wasn’t sure I would be able to post a recipe for this theme, but when I got back home(a proper bachelors’ pad), I wanted to divert my mind from the morning events so decided cook something.
-Looked for ingredients to make some til gud ladoos and found all them!
+I wasn’t sure I would be able to post a recipe for this theme, but when I got back home(a proper bachelors’ pad), I wanted to divert my mind from the morning events so decided to cook something.
+Looked for ingredients to make some til gud ladoos and found all of them in the pantry!
 Both father and son cook so quite a number of ingredients are found in their pantry.
-One is a proper vegetarian and the other a meat lover.
+One is a vegetarian and the other a meat lover.
 Extremes in one kitchen.

-What’s the importance of having sesame seeds and jaggery during the makar sankranti/lohri or the different harvest festivals that are celebrated all over India.
-Both til or sesame seeds and gud or jaggery is considered to be perfect winter foods as they help to keep the body warm and increases immunity.
-Jaggery is rich in iron and Vitamin C. Also its believed that one should eat til gud and speak well or say good things to others.
+What is the importance of having sesame seeds and jaggery during the Makar Sankranti/Lohri or the different harvest festivals that are celebrated all over India?Well, both til or sesame seeds and gud or jaggery is considered to be perfect winter foods as they help to keep the body warm and increases immunity.
+Jaggery is rich in iron and Vitamin C. Also it is believed that one should eat til gud and speak well or say good things to others.

 Coming to the ladoos that I made, I read quite a few recipes before making them.
 Number one, one needs to add ghee to bind the ladoos.
 Without that it was not possible.
 Two, half a cup of gud was not sweet enough or I guess it all depends on the type of gud you get.
 I added a few dried cranberries to give the ladoos a slight sour taste.